thomasjk0831/reward-points/README.md

 --------------------------------------------------------------------------------------------------------------------------------------

-The amount is represented as a floating number.
+The dollar amount is represented as a floating number.
 Because Javascript has issues with adding floating numbers(it uses approximation), we will convert the sum with the 'fixed()' function to a string, then convert it back to a floating type.

 --------------------------------------------------------------------------------------------------------------------------------------

-The month is represented as an intger value.
+The month is represented as an integer value.
 'January' is represnted by 1.

 {